Chapel Allerton: Public buildings

-On Stainbeck Corner are a pair of linked buildings, originally constructed as a police station and a fire station in 1900, now a restaurant and public library.
-They are a grade II listed building.
+On Stainbeck Corner are a pair of linked buildings, originally constructed as a police station, a fire station and public library, opened in 1904.
+The public library is the only element to remain in operation.
+The police station became a restaurant and other parts of the complex were turned into flats.
+It is a grade II listed building.
 The style is dressed sandstone with ashlar details.
 The main corner doorway is flanked by Tuscan columns supporting a segmental pedimented hood containing a cartouche, and above this is a moulded and painted coat of arms of Leeds.
 The Harrogate Road doorways are Tudor-arched with rectangular fanlights.
 There is a bell turret and a clock.
 In 1904 the fire station was converted to a public library, with some amendments to the frontage style.
 The interior features tiled walls with 'LPL' on them, a mosaic floor in the entrance hall, stained glass in doors and ionic columns.
 Further down Harrogate Road in the direction of Leeds is a brick and sandstone building bearing the sign "Leeds Board School 1878".
 This is still a school, Chapel Allerton Primary School.
 It is on the site of the Chapeltown Moor gallows.

 Inns

 The public house the Nag's Head opened in 1772 as the Bay Horse Inn, a coaching inn, and according to local legend the original innkeepers were in league with 18th century highwaymen.
+The Nag's Head has been closed since July 2023.
 The Regent was completed in the first half of the 19th century, and its exterior is little changed from that time.
 What is now called the Three Hulats was previously the Mexborough Arms.
 (The hulats are owls, of which there are three on the arms of the Earl of Mexborough) The present building dates from 1911, replacing a 19th-century Mexborough Arms, a terminus for the horse tram service from Leeds, itself replacing the 17th century Bowling Green Tavern.
 The Mustard Pot was converted from a house built in 1653 into a pub in 1979 (see 'Houses' section above).